prabodhmeshram/git-prune-local/README.md

 * Force deleting Local Branches.
 * Prompting to fetch before deleting.

+### Future Features:

+* Prompting to selectively delete branch
+* Check if branches are Local and Alert user regarding it.
+* A better UI maybe to handle this. ( Far Future )

 ## Caveat :
 For now it will also delete the untracked local branches which have never been pushed.
 So, use it wisely.